LargeFishPKU/paper_records/README.md

 # paper_records
-to record detect related papers
+to record detection related papers

 all the paper records are writen in issues. please click here :https://github.com/yankun-pku/paper_records/issues/1